meanJustin/For-project/README.md

 # For-project
 Connect MeanJustin623 via Skype

+I am ready to discuss about the project.

-Type this on your skype expert.biz@hotmail.com
-Live code is live:.cid.dc5804ab299aff67
+Type this on your skype meanjustin2020@hotmail.com Live code is live:.cid.1950c6ccd5a0a39d

+Thanks